Professor Guillaume Hautbergue

 - Research group collaborators

-- ALS and neurodegeneration: Prof Dame Pamela Shaw, Prof Mimoun Azzouz, Dr Laura Ferraiuolo, Dr Johnathan Cooper-Knock, Dr Tennore Ramesh, Dr Richard Mead and Dr Kurt De Vos (SITraN, University of Sheffield, UK); Dr Alexander Withworth (MRC Mitochondrial Biology Unit, University of Cambridge); Prof Kung-Yao Chang (National Chung-Hsing University, Taiwan); Prof David Lyons (Centre for Discovery Brain Sciences, University of Edinburgh, UK); Dr Yun-Ru (Ruby) Chen (Academia Sinica, Taiwan); Dr Adrian Isaacs (University College London Institute of Neurology, UK); Prof Sherif El-Khamisy (Molecular Biology and Biotechnology, University of Sheffield, UK).
+- ALS and neurodegeneration: Prof Dame Pamela Shaw, Prof Mimoun Azzouz, Dr Richard Mead, Dr Tatyana Shelkovnikova, Dr Ryan West, Dr Suman De, Dr Johnathan Cooper-Knock, Prof Kurt De Vos and other colleagues (SITraN, University of Sheffield, UK); Dr Alexander Withworth (MRC Mitochondrial Biology Unit, University of Cambridge, UK); Prof Kung-Yao Chang (National Chung-Hsing University, Taiwan); Dr Adrian Isaacs (University College London Institute of Neurology, UK)

 - Structure determination of ribonucleoprotein complexes: Prof Frédéric HT Allain (Institute of Molecular Biology and Biophysics, ETH Zürich, Switzerland) and Dr Cyril Dominguez (Department of Molecular and Cell Biology, University of Leicester, UK)

-- Protein methylation and citrullination, mass spectrometry, quantitative proteomics: Dr Mark Dickman (Chemical and Biological Engineering, University of Sheffield, UK).
+- Protein methylation and citrullination, mass spectrometry, quantitative proteomics: Prof Mark Dickman (Chemical and Biological Engineering, University of Sheffield, UK)

-- Parkinson’s disease: Prof Oliver Bandmann and Dr Heather Mortiboys (SITraN, University of Sheffield).
+- Parkinson’s disease: Prof Oliver Bandmann and Prof Heather Mortiboys (SITraN, University of Sheffield, UK)